mistweaverco/kulala.nvim/docs/docs/scripts/request-reference.md

-Retrieves a value of the environment variable identified by its name or returns null if it does not exist.
+Retrieves a value of the environment variable identified by its name or returns null if it doesn't exist.

 ```javascript
 client.log(request.environment.get("SOME_ENV_VAR"));